Find out the best time and itinerary to visit Provence and see the beautiful lavender fields this year.

-When is the best time to visit Provence (2020)?
+When is the best time to visit Provence (2023)?

-The best time of the year to visit Provence is the beginning of summer, let’s say by the end of June and the beginning of July, when the lavender flowers are in full bloom.
-The big question is: when exactly is the lavender going to blossom in 2015?
-That is a difficult question because, due to the weather, every year is different.
-I would suggest to visit Provence the first week of July, but it’s a good idea to ask directly to the Provence Tourism office around the beginning of June.
+The best time of the year to visit Provence is the beginning of summer, between the end of June and the beginning of July, when the lavender flowers are in full bloom.
+The big question is when exactly the lavender will blossom in 2023.
+That is a difficult question because every year is different due to the weather.

-If you visit Provence between the end of July and the beginning of August you can attend the Lavender Festival.
+If you visit Provence between the end of July and the beginning of August, you can attend the Lavender Festival.
 Every village decides a different date so it’s best to ask the tourism office.

 Provence: the best itinerary

-Driving back to Valensole don’t miss the beautiful village of Gordes, built on a giant calcareous rock, dominating the valley.
+Driving back to Valensole, don’t miss the beautiful village of Gordes, built on a giant calcareous rock, dominating the valley.

-Another great place to visit is Verdon.
-Only 45 mins drive from Valensole, Verdon is a canyon considered as one of the most beautiful in Europe.
+Only 45 minutes drive from Valensole, Verdon is a canyon considered one of Europe’s most beautiful.